matteo14c/HaploCoV/docs/source/haplocov.rst

 will set *computeAF.pl* to use its default parameters; while for *augmentClusters.pl* --dist will be set to 4 and --size to 10.

-For a complete list of all the parameters accepted by every tool, please refer to the corresponding section in the manual.
+For a complete list of all the parameters accepted by every tool, please refer to the corresponding section in the manual or see the file **parametersExtended** file.

 Defining genomic variants file
 ==============================

-The --varfile option can be set instuct HaploCoV to report an additional file with the list of novel candidate SARS-CoV-2 variants identified by the tool, and the set of their defining genomic variant.
+The --varfile option can be set to instruct HaploCoV to report an additional file with the list of novel candidate SARS-CoV-2 variants identified by the tool, and the set of their defining genomic variants.

 --varfile can be set to one of 3 possible values: